Pumpkin Life Cycle Worksheets (Free Printable)

 What are the Parts of a Pumpkin?

-There are several parts to a pumpkin and they include the stem and leaf, the shell, seeds, pulp, and fibrous strands.
+There are several parts to a pumpkin, including the stem and leaf, the shell, seeds, pulp, and fibrous strands.
 Many parts of a pumpkin are edible.
-Most people think of the soft part of the rind being edible but the flower, leaves, and seeds are also edible.
+Most people think of the soft part of the rind as edible, but the flower, leaves, and seeds are also edible.

-Many of us are familiar with orange pumpkins, but there are other colors available such as yellow and white.
-The printable below covers the different parts of the pumpkin and includes areas for your child to color and label the different parts.
+Many of us are familiar with orange pumpkins, but other colors are available, such as yellow and white.
+The printable below covers the different parts of the pumpkin and includes areas for your child to color and label the other parts.

 Pumpkin is a fruit, but it’s also considered by many to be a vegetable.